marcomusy/welsh_embryo_stager/README.md

 ## Welsh Embryo Stager

-Stage an embryo in the age range `E14` -> `E15` by drawing a spline on a photographic image.
+Stage a mouse embryo in the age range `E14` -> `E15` by drawing a spline on a photographic image.

 ### Install and run